Sorensen/Waterfordof Kalispell

 will not place snow close to the existing buildings.

-c) Civil drawings show typical parking and road det0s.
+c) Civil drawings show typical parking and road details.
 Copies of these have been

 included in this letter.